 Alumni from any of DePaul’s colleges who are admitted into a graduate degree program in the College of Communication automatically qualify for the Double Demon Scholarship.
 Combined degree program students are eligible.

 This scholarship covers 25% of the tuition for a master’s degree in the College of Communication.
 Both full-time and part-time students are eligible.
 No scholarship application is required; all alumni admitted to these programs beginning with the winter quarter of 2014 or thereafter qualify.
+(DePaul University employees are eligible for other employee tuition benefits through the university, and therefore are not eligible for the Double Demon Scholarship.)

 To learn more about this scholarship, please contact the Office of Graduate Admission at (773) 325-4405 or firstname.lastname@example.org.